colejd/colejd/README.md

 ---

 A lot of the things on this account are JS toys I work on in my spare time.
-I'm an iOS / computer vision engineer by trade.
+I'm an iOS / VR engineer by trade.

 Ask me about:
 - Swift, iOS, UIKit, SwiftUI, Metal, ARKit -- really any Apple thing